johkuuh/inventory_system_management/README.md

 # Inventory Management System (PHP & MySQL)

-A simple inventory management system built with PHP and MySQL.
+A simple Finnish-language inventory management system built with PHP and MySQL.
+The application interface is in Finnish, while the codebase is written in English.
 The project focuses on database integration and practical web development.

 ---